LL.M. (University of Ottawa) 2011

 In addition to his law degrees, in 1997 Daniel earned a B.A.
 (High Honours) in Political Science from Carleton University.
 He returned to Carleton in the fall of 2011 to teach Law and Aboriginal Peoples as well as Social Justice and Human Rights in the winter of 2012.
 He has received numerous academic awards and has published several pieces of writing.

-He will be Past-President of the Canadian Bar Association, Nunavut Branch and a former member of the Canadian Bar Association, National Board of Directors, at the end of August 2016, and has over several years served on various committees of the Law Society of Nunavut.
+He is a Past-President of the Canadian Bar Association, Nunavut Branch and a former member of the Canadian Bar Association, National Board of Directors, as at the end of August 2016, and has over several years served on various committees of the Law Society of Nunavut.

-Professor Dylan teaches Contracts, Evidence and Professional Responsibility.
-His current research interests include a mix of Aboriginal, Traditional Knowledge, Environmental, Mining & Natural Resources, and Administrative Law, with a focus on the mechanics of cultural and environmental protection, appropriation, and the remediation thereof, as well as modern treaties, how they are negotiated, and their power to protect Aboriginal Peoples in the dynamic constitutional framework.
+Professor Dylan teaches Contracts, Evidence, Intellectual Property & Indigenous Knowledge Governance, and Animal Law.
+In the past, he has taught Professional Responsibility as well as Legal Research & Writing.
+His current research interests include a mix of Aboriginal, Traditional Knowledge, Environmental, Mining & Natural Resources, and Administrative Law, with a focus on the mechanics of cultural and environmental protection, appropriation, and the remediation thereof, as well as modern treaties.
 He is also interested in International, Maritime and Aviation Law.